romainsacchi/carculator_truck/docs/modeling.rst

 .. note::

-    **Important remark**: a battery is also added to fuel cell electric trucks.
+    **Important remark**: A battery is also added to fuel cell electric trucks.
 Based on manufacturer’s specification, its storage capacity represents approximately 6% of the storage capacity of the hydrogen cylinders, with a minimum of 20 kWh.